Oh Ha-young: 2013–2018: Acting career, variety shows, and individual endeavors

 In 2013, Oh played the female lead in the music video for Huh Gak's song "1440".
 Oh has also played the female lead in Shin Bora's single "Frozen" along with B1A4's CNU, the male lead.

 Aside from Apink's activities, Oh has participated in various variety and acting projects.
 In 2014, she began her variety appearance as MC in the variety show Weekly Idol along with Apink co-member Bomi for some episodes.
 In July 2014, she was featured in the music video for Jiggy Dogg's single "The Best Thing I Did".
 In August 2015, she was appointed as co-MC on Weekly Idol along with AOA's Mina and VIXX's N, starting from September 2.
 In 2016, she was cast in the female edition of the reality show Law of the Jungle filmed in Papua New Guinea.
 Throughout her career as a singer, besides vocal contribution to Apink's songs, Oh has ventured into songwriting: she penned the lyrics for "What a Boy Wants" (2015) and co-wrote with Eunji their duet single "It's You" (2016).

 In November 2016, Oh was cast in the two-episode web drama Brother Jeongnam, which later changed title into Please Find Her and aired on KBS2 and KBS World on March 1, 2017.

 In 2018, she was cast in the Naver TV Cast's six-episode sci-fi romance web drama Love, Stay in Memory (사랑, 기억에 머물다), which was released from February 14 to 19.
 She reprised her role of female lead Yoo Ha-ri, an aspiring actress, in the sequel Love, Stay in Time (사랑, 시간에 머물다), which was made available on Danaflix on June 25 and screened nationwide at Danaflix cinemas for four weeks starting on June 27, 2018.

 2019–present: Debut as a solo artist with Oh!

 Oh made her official debut as a solo artist on August 21, 2019, with the release of the eponymous extended play Oh! and its accompanying title track, "Don't Make Me Laugh".
 The debut album peaked at number 8 on Korea's Gaon Album Chart and would go on to sell 9,083 physical copies nationwide in 2019.
 "Don't Make Me Laugh" failed to chart on the Gaon Digital Chart but did peak at number 97 on the Gaon Download Chart.
 Oh is the second Apink member after main vocalist Jung Eunji to debut officially as a soloist.

 In May 2020, Oh was featured in the official soundtrack of the KBS2 drama Soul Mechanic, singing the show's leading single, "I'm Fine".

+On April 28, 2023, IST Entertainment announced that Oh did not renew her contract with the company but will still be part of the group.
+On the same day, Oh signed an exclusive contract with Choi Creative Lab.